Sleep Apnea & Snoring

 There are two types of sleep apnea.
 The most common type is obstructive sleep apnea or OSA.
 This type of sleep apnea is caused by a blockage of your airway.
 The blocking of your airway and mild to moderate cases can be helped with dental appliances that can be fabricated at LakeView Dental Arts .

 Snoring is a common symptom of sleep apnea, although you might not be aware that you snore unless someone informs you of it.
 Waking up with a sore or dry throat can often point toward snoring as well.
 Other symptoms of sleep apnea include:

 Diagnosing sleep apnea requires a sleep study, which can be performed at a sleep clinic or in your own home.
 During the study, you are hooked up to machines while you sleep.
 These machines read the electrical signals in your brain and your body and record the information.
 A sleep specialist then reads the information and makes the diagnosis of sleep apnea or another sleep-related disorder.

 We can help to treat your sleep apnea and stop your snoring with an oral appliance.
 Commonly called a night guard, these guards are made from impressions of your mouth, which ensures a comfortable fit.
-The guard works to hold your jaw in proper alignment, preventing it from sliding back.
-This, in turn, keeps your oral tissues forward and prevents them from blocking your airways.
+The guard works to hold your jaw in proper alignment, preventing it from sliding back keeping your airways from being blocked.